-The objective of the programme is to provide compulsory Public Education in special schools in accordance with the SASA and the White Paper 6 on Inclusive Education and the Child Justice Act (CJA), No 38 of 2005.
-The MDE supports 18 special schools in terms of curriculum and overall school management.
-Of these, 15 schools admit learners with intellectual disabilities who require moderate to high levels of support within a better controlled environment and 3 Child and Youth Care Centres (CYCC) admit learners who are in need of care and protection (in line with the Children's Act) and also those that are in conflict with the law (in line with the CJA).
-In addition, Vaalrivier had been converted to a special school for learners with moderate intellectual disabilities, as a mitigation strategy for space challenges in special schools.
+The objective of the programme is to provide compulsory Public Education in Special Schools in accordance with the SASA and the White Paper 6 on Inclusive Education and the Child Justice Act (CJA), No 38 of 2005.
+The MDE supports 18 Special Schools in terms of curriculum and overall school management.
+Of these, 06 schools admit learners with intellectual disabilities who require moderate to high levels of support within a better controlled environment, but 2 are Child and Youth Care Centres (CYCC) and the 12 receiving high level support.
+In addition, Vaalrivier has been converted to a Special School for learners with moderate intellectual disabilities, as a mitigation strategy for space challenges in Special Schools.
 The schools follow the National Curriculum Statement (NCS), including technical subjects.
 The Grades offered range from Grades 1 - 9, Grades 1 - 10 and Grade 8 - 12.
-It has to be noted that all 3 schools have therapeutic intervention programmes conducted by child and youth care workers after school, during weekends and holidays.
+It has to be noted that all 2 schools have therapeutic intervention programmes conducted by child and youth care workers after school, during weekends and holidays.